llamaxyz/llama/documentation/ActionCreation.md

 Actions are how your Llama instance interacts with external contracts.
 Here is the anatomy of an action:

-    Action Elements:
-  - Target Contract: Contract to be called by the Llama executor
+- Target Contract: Contract to be called by the Llama executor.
-  - Strategy: Llama strategy that determines the action state
+- Strategy: Contract that determines the rules the action must follow.
-  - Calldata: Function selector and its parameters
+- Calldata: Function selector and its parameters.
-  - Role: Role used to create the action
+- Role: Role used to create the action.
-  - Value: Amount of ether sent with the call
+- Value: Amount of Ether sent with the call.
-  - Description: Plaintext explaining the purpose of the action
+- Description: Markdown text explaining the purpose of the action.

 ## Key Concepts